runletapp/website/docs/job/settings.md

 :::note

-In the configuration file is also possible to define special settings.
+In the configuration file is also possible to define unique settings.

 :::

 ### Default Entrypoint

-To define a default entrypoint to all jobs use the `entrypoint` key.
+To define a default entrypoint to all jobs, use the `entrypoint` key.

 ```shell
 settings: